urbanware-org/salomon/README.md

 ## Requirements

-The *SaLoMon* project was developed on (and for) the *Bash* shell, which is the default shell on many *Unix*-like systems (or at least *Linux* distributions).
+The *Salomon* project was developed on (and for) the *Bash* shell, which is the default shell on many *Unix*-like systems (or at least *Linux* distributions).

 Furthermore, it uses popular shell utilities that should be pre-installed by default, see the included `REQUIREMENTS` file for details.

 The default shebang inside the scripts points to `/bin/bash`.
 This should work on all *Linux* distributions.

 In case the scripts will not run and return a "bad interpreter" error, simply run the included `shebang.sh` script (without any arguments).
-This will automatically determine the path to the `bash` binary and adjust the shebang inside all other *SaLoMon* script files.
+This will automatically determine the path to the `bash` binary and adjust the shebang inside all other *Salomon* script files.

 [Top](#salomon-)